mojaloop/documentation/docs/community/contributing/design-review.md

 great number of people, such as purchasing food and clean drinking water.
 Adopters and users of Mojaloop software demand and deserve an extremely high level of quality, security, reliability and resilience from our products.

-In order to maintain these qualities the Mojaloop Foundation implements a rigorous product engineering process which includes strict requirements for technical design review and code review, testing and quality assurance.
+In order to maintain these qualities and mitigate the many business and technical risks our adopters and their stakeholders face, the Mojaloop Foundation implements a structured product engineering process based on best demonstrated industry practices for regulated financial software which includes managed technical and process driven change control and traceability, technical design and code reviews, high thresholds for testing and multiple levels of quality assurance gates.

 Our processes are intended to help our contributors identity and mitigate risks while enhancing our products, for the benefit of the entire Mojaloop community.